mahavedalla/mahavedalla/docs/questions/nibbana/whether-nibbana-is-the-best.md

-# Whether Nibbāna is the best?
+Question: Whether Nibbāna is the best?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: AN 4.34